-This incredibly easy roll recipe is brought to you by my friend Val.
+This simple refrigerator roll recipe is brought to you by my friend Val.
 And look, toddlers can help!
 What I love about this recipe is that if you start making them after lunch, they are ready by dinner.

 1 3/4 c. warm water